fsharp/fslang-design/RFCs/FS-1028-Implement Async.StartImmediateAsTask.md

 [motivation]: #motivation

 Current functions in async method does not allow starting a task immediately.
 Async.StartImmediate, only starts the async workflow without returning a value, where as Async.StartAsTask creates a new task on a new thread.
-Async.StartImmediateAsTask starts a task imeddiately however this task start running immediately.
+Async.StartImmediateAsTask starts a task immediately however this task start running in the current thread and can return a result.
 This is the preferred solution for interacting existing C# async-await structures that expect you to return a Task.

 # Detailed design